kevinswiber/sirenlint/README.md

 #### Output

-The `sirentool` command will output the original input followed by a summary of errors and/or warnings.
+The `sirenlint` command will output the original input followed by a summary of errors and/or warnings.
 The summary includes a stringified JSON array defining the JSON path of the associated error or warning and a readable description of the problem.